ziutek/kview/README.md

         http.ListenAndServe("0.0.0.0:80", nil)
     }

+or other available framework like *twister*.

-In the template, nested blocks ar visable under the name you given them.
+In the template, nested blocks are visible under the name you given them.
 You can render them using *Render* method (rather than *Nested* method in pure *kasia.go*):

     <div id='Left'>$Left.Render(ctx.left)</div>
     <div id='Right'>$Right.Render(ctx.right)</div>

-You can find a working example (one file with Go code, template tree and CSS style sheet) in the *examples* directory.
+You can find a working example in the *examples* directory.
+This simple application consists of:

-*New* function accepts additional parameters of type `map[string]interface{}`.
-You can use them to provide some useful functions/variables for your templates.
-Two functions are provided by default:

-* `len(interface{}) int` - it returns length of array/slice or -1,
-* `fmt(format string, a ...interface{}) string` - works like *fmt.Sprintf*
-  (in fact it is *fmt.Sprintf*).
+* three files with Go code (the *chrootuid.go* file is irrelevant for our considerations - contains code for change application root directory and its privileges),
+* templates tree (in *templates* directory),
+* CSS style sheet (in *static* directory).

 ## How to install and run example application